 Even in minor cases of brain injury, a victim’s potential for long-term employment may be appreciably reduced.
 Even with another type of employment than originally desired, wages may be much lower.
 Sometimes promotions are denied because a person cannot carry out the duties of employment, even though a job is ongoing.
 The emotional cost to these losses can be depressing, as well.
-These are the considerations that Cantor and Crane put into play to make sure of fair compensation
+These are the considerations that the Cantor team puts into play to make sure of fair compensation

 Do you have 30 minutes to discuss your case with an attorney?

 Free Consultation with a Brain Injury Lawyer

 – Click Here to Schedule –

 Life care expenses are not a phrase anyone wants to hear, but they can become a very real part of a brain-damage victim’s future.
 This cost not only includes ongoing medical expenses, but needs to include the price of rehabilitation and in-home care.
 Sometimes care at home is offered by a victim’s family, but this cannot mean that family care will be free of charge.
 Family members have to compute how much this care will affect their own lifestyle and earning potential.
 Children will need to think about educational plans that will be disrupted or put on hold because of care-giving and loss of breadwinner’s earnings.